THE BIRTH OF THE BUICK RIVIERA AND OLDSMOBILE XP-784

 Although Cadillac had offered both V-12 and V-16 engines during the brief thirties vogue for multicylinder luxury cars, the V-8 had been the division’s bread and butter since 1914.
 By the early sixties, however, V-8s had become ubiquitous.
 Some GM designers and engineers felt the division needed something with a little more kick — and a few more cylinders.

 Around 1959, both the Cadillac styling studio and Bill Mitchell’s special projects studio (which created the design that became the first Buick Riviera) began playing with ideas for a modern Sixteen.
 Like GM’s Motorama dream cars, some of these designs were quite fanciful, blending thirties formal coachwork with race car velocity stacks and hoods the size of an aircraft carrier flight deck.
 (Gary Smith’s Dean’s Garage website has run pictures of a few of them, including a rendering by designer Wayne Kady that presages Kady’s later 1980 Seville.)
 A few reached the scale-model stage, but Chuck Jordan said later that none of them was really intended for production.
-There was at least one actual V-16 engine prototype, cobbled together from two V-8s, but it was apparently a just exercise with no serious engineering development.
+There was at least one actual V-16 engine prototype, cobbled together from two V-8s, but it was apparently just an exercise, with no serious engineering development.

 To our knowledge, this car — XP-840, photographed circa December 1965 — was the only multicylinder Cadillac styling study to reach the full-size model stage during this era.
 According to David North, this car was done not by Cadillac, but in Ned Nichols’ special projects studio, with considerable input from Bill Mitchell himself.
 Not visible in this shot are the split windshield, V-shaped hood bulge, and bladed front fenders; to us, this design looks like the product of an illicit liaison between a Toronado and a Corvette Sting Ray.
 (Photo copyright 2010 General Motors LLC.
 Used with permission, GM Design.)